 You may want to plan to take the tests more than once (MIT will use the highest score you get on each test).
 They may be taken at any time, but no later than January of your senior year.
-The last test date for the SAT's is in December.
-For the Achievement Tests, the last test date is in January (for applicants outside the United States, this is the only date the Achievement Tests are offered).
+The December date is preferred.
+Note that you may take either the SAT or up to three Achievements on any scheduled test date.

-If you complete physics or chemistry in your junior year, you should probably take the achievement test in that subject in May or July of that year, while the material is still fresh in your mind.
+If you complete physics or chemistry in your junior year, you should probably take the achievement test in that subject in May or June of that year, while the material is still fresh in your mind.
 If you must take a test in January in a science you are studying senior year, we will try to interpret the score fairly.